Learn how to prevent, check for and treat tick bites!

 Follow-up

-If you develop a rash or fever within several weeks of removing a tick, see your doctor.
-Be sure to tell the doctor about your recent tick bite, when the bite occurred, and where you most likely acquired the tick.
+If you develop a rash or fever within several weeks of removing a tick, see your care provider.
+Be sure to tell the your care provider about your recent tick bite, when the bite occurred, and where you most likely acquired the tick.
+If you have questions or concerns about a tick exposure, contact the Inspired Health Group care team.

 Learn more about tick removal and symptoms to check for here!